 Dryden Area Courses

-Dryden has three courses you can choose from.
-Eagle's Landing is located on the shores of Wabigoon Lake.
-The 9 hole, Par 36 course is set in scenic surroundings.
+Dryden has two courses you can choose from.
+Eagles' Landing is located on the shores of Wabigoon Lake.
+The 9-hole, par 36 course is set in scenic surroundings.
 Every hole has at least one sand trap and 4 of the holes contain water hazards.
-The Evergreen Golf Course on Wabigoon Lake Road is a fully licensed 9 hole golf course.
-It is an excellent facility to host golf tournaments for 35-70 people.
-Anderson's Homestead Golf Course is the third golf course in Dryden.
+Anderson's Homestead Golf Course is the second golf course in Dryden.
 Usually open 7 days a week in the summer.
 Casual golfing experience at Dryden’s friendliest course.
 Not into traditional golf?
 Ask about disc golf as an alternative.

 The Spruce Creek Golf Course is Morson's newest recreation opportunity.
-This 9 hole course, designed by Grant Golf of Winnipeg, Manitoba is a Par 36, 3397 yards from the blue tees, 3218 from the white tees and 2767 yards from the red tees.
+This 9-hole, par 36 course, designed by Grant Golf of Winnipeg, Manitoba is 3397 yards from the blue tees, 3218 from the white tees and 2767 yards from the red tees.
 The course has rolling fairways set amongst the rugged terrain of the Canadian Shield.
 The course is 2.6 kms east from the junction of Highways 621 and 619.

 This is a great course set up with a length of 6424 yards from the blue tees and Par 72 with a 68.9 rating.
 At Kitchen Creek, don't expect the rock outcrops that you see at most of the golf courses in Sunset Country.
 Most holes, particularly the front nine resemble a prairie course with flat fairways and wide open spaces.
 The creek comes into play on 12 out of the 18 holes and with a good selection of sand bunkers you will encounter a variety of tactical challenges during your round of golf.